 We conduct business in an open and transparent manner and only ever destroy documentation in accordance with our own policies and the law.
-You should immediately report any such requests to your manager, a member of Human Capital, a member of the Legal Department, a Compliance Officer or through Safecall.
+You should immediately report any such requests to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.

-Being offered an advance copy of an invitation to
+Being offered an advance copy of an invitation to tender.

 We never accept information which gives us an unfair advantage in a bid process.
-You should immediately report any such offers to your manager, a member of Human Capital, a member of the Legal Department, a Compliance Officer or through Safecall.
+You should immediately report any such offers to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.